 You will need another person for this test also.
 The one that is assessed is asked to lay in a prone position( facing down, on his/her belly), flat on the table/ground.
 The one that assesses will now put his/her hand on one of the thighs of the one assessed and will ask him to push his leg up towards the ceiling.
 First, we test one leg, and then we test the other, as there can be slight differences because of the dominant leg and/or previous injuries or just plain and simple mobility discrepancies between the two legs.

 The standard will be to raise the leg like 10-20 degrees without arching your lower back excessively.
 This is more of a muscular test but can be a good mobility test also.

-The standard/the goal will be around 50-75 grades of abduction and to resist maximal resistance applied in the highest point.
+The standard/goal will be around 50-75 grades of abduction and to resist maximal resistance applied at the highest point.

 Again, another person is needed for this test.
 The one that is tested will lay on one of his/her sides with the top leg abducted maximally.
 Now the one that assesses will take his/her bottom leg and will raise it up, towards the leg that is abducted.
 Ultimately, resistance will be applied to the inner thigh of the bottom leg, the one that does adduction.
 Both legs will again be tested.

 The standard/the goal is, as the top leg is already abducted to 25-30 degrees, to meet it with the bottom leg.
 As we apply resistance to it, it should hold steady.